Seahawks fully healthy as they head to Indianapolis; Pete Carroll updates cornerback depth

 Carroll earlier said he wouldn’t rule out that the team could use both players regularly and interchangeably at nickel.
 Seattle also could get both on the field in other specialty packages, particularly six-defensive backs looks, something the Seahawks have been more open to using the past two years.

-According to Football Outsiders Seattle had six defensive backs on the field on 7% of defensive snaps last year, something the Seahawks rarely did in the Legion of Boom days.
+According to Football Outsiders, Seattle had six defensive backs on the field on 7% of defensive snaps last year, something the Seahawks rarely did in the Legion of Boom days.

 But a desire to play Amadi and Blair — as well as Ryan Neal, who also saw time in nickel and dime situations last year — could entice the Seahawks to use more six-defensive back looks this season.